slavivanov/encharge-integrations-utilities/README.md

     - Whether this operation should wait for the all tasks of the previous step to complete to start.
 Use with caution: in a distributed task queue such as ours, this might not work 100% of the cases.

-  - `removeMissingCurlies`: boolean
+  - `skipLiquidTagReplacement`: boolean

-    - Should we prune missing curlies or not.
-Useful for steps that process liquid tags.
-More complex liquid tags are bound to be removed without this.
+    - Should we skip Liquid tag replacement before passing the data to this step.
+Useful for steps that process liquid tags on their own.

   - `mustConfig`: {
     configStep?: boolean;